 Some of the earlier methods advocated setting organization’s goals for the entire year at one go.
-It may have been great at one point of time when the work environment was relatively stable.
+It may have been great at one point in time when the work environment was relatively stable.
 Today everything is changing at a rapid pace.
 Every other day there are technological advances that could potentially change the entire dynamics of how an organization works.
-Setting rigid goals for the entire year is not only unwise, but also harmful to the organization.
+Setting rigid goals for the entire year is not only unwise but also harmful to the organization.

 Fundamentals of OKRs:

 OKR follows a different train of thought.
 It recommends setting goals at 3 levels of the organization i.e. Company level (Strategic in nature), Team level (Tactical goals) and at Individual level (operational goals).
 Team and individual OKRs are typically set for shorter durations, either monthly or quarterly depending on the situation.
 Whereas company goals are set for longer durations, mostly annual as they can’t be altered every now and then.
-At every level there are 3-4 objectives and for every objective there are 3-5 Key results.
+At every level, there are 3-4 objectives and for every objective, there are 3-5 Key results.
 This varies across different departments and teams.